Interview with Mysterium Network CEO Ieva Matulaitiene

 In this interview series by Safety Detectives, I speak with cybersecurity experts who share actionable tips, insider knowledge, and predictions for the future, helping you understand what’s really happening with your data and how you can protect your digital life more effectively—without losing your sanity.

-Ieva Matulaitiene is the CEO of Mysterium Network, where she is responsible for driving the company’s strategic growth, overseeing business targets in the Baltics, and leading marketing and commercial development initiatives.
+Ieva Matulaitiene is the CEO of Mysterium Network, where she is responsible for driving the company’s strategic growth and supporting its expansion into global markets as well as leading marketing and commercial development initiatives.
 Mysterium Network is an open-source, decentralized platform designed to create a censorship-resistant internet.
 Founded in 2017, it aims to empower users with tools and infrastructure that facilitate secure and private online communication.

 What are in your opinion the cyber threats or vulnerabilities that are most underestimated by small businesses and individuals?
 Can you share an example for each?